senojsitruc/libSwerve/README.md

 var httpServer = CJSwerve.httpServerType.init(server: tcpServer)
 ```

+Next up, we need to give our server some content to serve.
 This handler will be called for "/" requests.
 We're just returning a string literal.
 ```
 // This handler will be called for "/" requests.
 Return some text. httpServer.addHandler(.Get, pathEquals: "/") { request, response in